FAQs from Current Freshman Applicants

 Q: When are the fall term applications due?

-A: All applications must be submitted by 11:59 p.m. on November 30.
-However, we strongly encourage you not to wait until the last evening to complete and submit your application.
-A better plan would be to submit a day or two in advance of the deadline in order to avoid any last minute complications.
+A: All applications must be submitted by 11:59 p.m.
+(PST) on November 30.
+However, we strongly encourage you to file the application at least a day or two in advance of the deadline in order to avoid any last minute complications.

 Q: Can you send me a fee waiver for the UC application?

 A: The fee waiver is built into the UC application form.
-When you get to the step where you submit your application you will be able to apply for a fee waiver.
-Just follow the directions and they will guide you through.
+Before submitting your application, instructions will be provided to apply for a fee waiver.

 Q: My school does not use grades of A, B, C, D, F. How do I list my grades on the application?

-A: Make sure to indicate that your school uses a grading system other than A-B-C-D-F. (On the application, you will be asked to specify a grading system for each school you attend.)
-Then, list your grades exactly as they appear on your transcript.
+A: On the application, you will be asked to specify a grading system for each school you attend.
+Make sure to indicate that your school uses a grading system other than A-B-C-D-F. Then, list your grades exactly as they will appear on your official transcript.
 A UC evaluator will review your application and translate these marks accordingly.